Cavernous hemangioma: Presentation

 Cavernous hemangiomas can arise nearly anywhere in the body where there are blood vessels.
 They are sometimes described as resembling raspberries because of the appearance of bubble-like caverns.
 Unlike capillary hemangiomas, cavernous ones can be life-threatening and do not regress.

 Causes

 Most cases of cavernomas are thought to be congenital; however they can develop over the course of a lifetime.
-While there is no definitive cause, research suggests that genetic mutations result in the condition.
+While there is no definitive cause, research suggests that genetic mutations cause the condition.
 Congenital hemangiomas that appear on the skin are known as either vascular or red birthmarks.